loettz/interview-process-survival/2_CV/README.md

 + make it 1 page
 + cut out all irrelevant work experience
-+ add relevant skills and transferable skills
++ add relevant skills and transferable skills if you don't have relevant skills from previous working experiences because you're just about to break into tech, think about your transferable skills from other jobs and highlight these.
 + put in all your contact information
 + include your availability date and salary expectation
 + follow a clear structure
-+ save as PDF when you're done
-+ include your github & personal portfolio if you have
++ include your github & personal portfolio if you have having a portfolio and/or github page where you show some of your work can be very beneficial. especially if you have little to no working experience, this makes you stand out.
 + make it easy to understand how great you are
 + use a similar design with your [cover letter](/4_COVER_LETTER)
++ save as PDF when you're done

 ### DONT'S :x: